J-DevU/DevU/about.markdown

 # About Me

-* Education: 2022 BS, Business Administration in Technology & Operations Management and minor in Computer Information Systems
+* Education: BS, Business Administration in Technology & Operations Management and minor in Computer Information Systems, 2022
 * Career Interests: Supply Chain, Engineering, and Data Analytics within the Technology and Aerospace Industry
 * Microsoft Excel advocate!